 This topic briefing on biodiversity, deforestation and forest degradation examines the state of play on EU disclosures via mainstream reports.

 Insights on biodiversity and forest-related disclosure

 Overall summary

-Our research emphasised that both biodiversity (46%) and forest-related disclosures (22%) are emergent areas of focus within corporate environmental disclosure, addressed by reviewed companies.
+Our research emphasised that both biodiversity and forest-related disclosures are emergent areas of focus within corporate environmental disclosure (addressed by 46% and 22% of reviewed companies, respectively).